jraj002/sklearn-model-as-service-template/README.md

-Simple machine learning model served with Docker, NGINX and Flask.# sklearn-model-as-service-template
+Simple machine learning model served with Docker, NGINX and Flask.
-# sklearn-model-as-service-template